We are BGC…Bringing People Together, Growing Churches, and Changing Communities!

 What is the Media-Smart Youth Program?
 Media-Smart Youth: Eat, Think, and Be Active!® is an interactive after-school education program that focuses on building skills in media analysis and media production to help young people ages 11-13 understand the complex media world around them and how it can influence their health – especially in regard to nutrition and physical activity.

-Bless Your Heart & 100 Congregations for Million Hearts® BGCVA Health Ministry is pleased to announce our partnership with Virginia Health Quality Center to offer two church –based heart health promotion opportunities.
+100 Congregations for Million Hearts® BGCVA Health Ministry is pleased to announce our partnership with Virginia Health Quality Center to offer two church–based heart health promotion opportunities.
 One of our areas of focus is improving heart health.
 Because heart attack and stroke are the leading causes of death in Virginia, VHQC will provide your church with free educational tools and resources to support healthier lifestyle choices.
-These resources include the Bless Your Heart toolkit, which helps congregations create or strengthen its health ministry, as well as understand the vital role they play in improving the heart health of their members and their communities.
+These resources include the Bless Your Heart toolkit, which helps congregations create or strengthen their health ministry, as well as understand the vital role they play in improving the heart health of their members and their communities.

-Balanced Living with Diabetes (BLWD) Balanced Living with Diabetes is a National Institutes of Health (NIH) funded initiative in collaboration with Virginia Polytechnic University, Virginia Cooperative Extension Service and Virginia State University.
-The program began in June 2010 and will continue through 2015.
+Balanced Living with Diabetes (BLWD) Balanced Living with Diabetes is a National Institutes of Health (NIH) funded initiative in collaboration with Virginia Polytechnic University, Virginia Cooperative Extension Service, and Virginia State University.
+The program began in June 2010 and will continue through 2020.
+Another initiative with this is Empowering Healthy Families.

 Soul Food Junkies – Screening of the Soul Food Junkies film followed by a panel discussion.
 In Soul Food Junkies, Byron Hurt sets out on a historical and culinary journey to learn more about the soul food tradition and its relevance to black cultural identity.
 Through candid interviews with soul food cooks, historians, and scholars, as well as with doctors, family members, and everyday people, the film puts this culinary tradition under the microscope to examine both its positive and negative consequences.
 Hurt also explores the socioeconomic conditions in predominantly black neighborhoods, where it can be difficult to find healthy options, and meets some pioneers in the emerging food justice movement who are challenging the food industry, encouraging communities to “go back to the land” by creating sustainable and eco-friendly gardens, advocating for healthier options in local supermarkets, supporting local farmers' markets, avoiding highly processed fast foods, and cooking healthier versions of traditional soul food.